Time Fence Control

 - the orders are not for Kanban items

-Auto-release of suggested repetitive schedules is not applicable to repetitively planned items.
+Auto-release for WIP jobs is not applicable for repetitively planned items.
 No material availability check is performed before WIP jobs are released.

 - the release time fence option is defined as anything other than Do not auto-release, Do not release (Kanban), or Null